The Boosted DC Algorithm for linearly constrained DC programming

 The second one is a local error bound result originally stated in \cite[Theorem 2.3]{LuoTseng1992} and later extended in \cite[Lemma 2.1]{TuanJMAA}. \begin{lemma} There exist scalars $\epsilon > 0$ and $\tau>0$ such that

 for all $x \in \Fc$ with

 \end{lemma}

-We are now in a position to establish the R-linear (geometric) convergence of the iterative sequence~$\{x_{k}\}$ generated by BDCA.
-Geometric convergence is a special type of R-linear convergence, which is implied by Q-linear convergence (see, e.g.~\cite[\S5.2.1]{book}).
-The next result generalizes~\cite[Theorem~2.1]{TuanJMAA} and its proof employs similar techniques, which are originally based on~\cite{LuoTseng1992}.
+We are now in a position to establish the R-linear (aka geometric) convergence of the iterative sequence~$\{x_{k}\}$ generated by BDCA.
+Geometric convergence is a special type of R-linear convergence, which is implied by Q-linear convergence (see, e.g.~\cite[Section~5.2.1]{book}).
+The next result extends~\cite[Theorem~2.1]{TuanJMAA} to the BDCA.
+Its proof employs similar techniques, which are originally based on~\cite{LuoTseng1992}.